US officials stop vetting Nauru refugees for resettlement

 Australia has determined that there are 1,600 genuine refugees among 2,077 asylum seekers on Papua New Guinea and Nauru.
 There could also be refugees among the 370 asylum seekers who came to Australia for medical treatment then took court action to prevent their return to the island camps.

-“It’s an issue for the United States under the agreement as to who they take and the way in which they conduct their vetting, so I don’t have any comment in relation to the U.S. process,” Dutton said.

-“Our desire is to get people off Nauru and Manus as quickly as possible,” he added, referring to Papua New Guinea’s Manus Island.

 As of last week, Nauru held 1,132 asylum seekers including women and children.
-The Manus facility houses only men.
+The Manus Island facility in Papua New Guinea housed 818 men with another 127 male asylum seekers living elsewhere in Papua New Guinea.

 Australia has said the “most vulnerable” refugees on Nauru would be given priority for U.S. resettlement.